 The Aadhaar (Targeted Delivery of Financial and Other Subsidies, Benefits and Services) Act 2016 was published in gazette notification on March 26, 2016.
 The Act is to provide for, as a good governance, efficient, transparent, and targeted delivery of subsidies, benefits and services to Aadhaar number holders.
 A gazette notification was issued by Central Government on 12th July 2016 to establish UIDAI as an Authority and operationalize certain provisions of Aadhaar Act 2016.
 Authentication regulations are also published under this Act.
 These documents specify legal framework for authentication usage, AUA/ASA engagements, audits, and other details.
 Detailed partner documents are also published.
-These documents are available at http://uidai.gov.in/.
+These documents athttps://uidai.gov.in/ecosystem/authentication-devices-documents/authenticationdocuments.html.